 Are Lutherans Saved?
 Here’s the Answer

-The Bible teaches that a person is saved when they repent of their sins and put their faith Christ.
-When a person confesses that they are a sinner and are in need of a Savior, and trusts Christ for their salvation, they are saved.
-(Also se Do Lutherans Believe in Predestination?)
+The Bible teaches that people are saved when they repent of their sins and put their faith in Christ.
+When people confess that they are a sinner and need a Savior and trust Christ for their salvation, they are saved.
+(Also see Do Lutherans Believe in Predestination?)

-This is also referred to as “conversion.”
-If a Lutheran — or a person belonging to any other denomination, or even no denomination at all — repents and trusts in Christ, they are a converted Christian, that is “born again.”
+Theologians also describe this reality as “conversion.”
+If a Lutheran — or a person belonging to any other denomination, or even no denomination — repents and trusts in Christ, they are a converted Christian who is “born again.”

 Salvation: Salvation isn’t dependent on one particular denomination.
-Salvation is solely dependent upon the person and work of Christ.
+Salvation is solely reliant on the person and work of Christ.
 A Baptist, Methodist, Presbyterian, or Lutheran can be born again if they respond to the Gospel in faith.
 (Also see Do Lutherans Speak in Tongues?)

-Being “born again” isn’t a reality for just one particular tradition, denomination, or church.
+Being “born again” isn’t a reality for just one tradition, denomination, or church.
 According to Christ, anyone can be born again.
-A person must meet his definition and qualifications of the term (see verses below); then they have that new-life identity.
+But, first, a person must meet his definition and qualifications of the term (see verses below); then, they have that new-life identity.

 New Testament verses on being born again

-There are two different ways Scripture describes being born again.
-The first is when the term is literally used.
-The second is when the term isn’t used but the reality of new-life identity is implied.
+There are two different ways.
+First, scripture describes being born again.
+The first is when it uses the term literally.
+The second is when Scripture implies the reality of new life.

 |Bible Verses About Regeneration|

 |John 3:3 (literal)|